Or at least a rolloff.

 "She brings high academic achievement, she's a good musician and on top of that she's a good bowler."

-Rittle normally anchors the Lebanon team, meaning she is the fifth and final bowler on the Cedar team and is called upon to roll strikes and make spares when the game
+Rittle normally anchors the Lebanon team, meaning she is the fifth and final bowler on the Cedar team and is called upon to roll strikes and make spares when the game is on the line.

 "She does better under pressure," Hartman said.
-"It makes her focus and work harder."
+"It makes her focus and work harder.

 Hresko also puts his daughter at anchor while LaBarre has been in the leadoff position.